 THE STORY OF EAST ANGLIA

 The GER was formed in 1862 from a number of earlier railways operating in East Anglia.
-The principal line was the route from London to Norwich, opened by the Eastern Union Railway and later operated by the Eastern Counties Railway.
-It was during the period of the Great Eastern Railway that passenger transport was most extensive in the east.
+The principal line was the route from London to Norwich, opened by the Eastern Union Railway in 1849 and from 1854 operated by the Eastern Counties Railway.
+It was during the period of the Great Eastern Railway ownership that passenger transport was most extensive.
 The GER was still opening new railways almost until the end in 1923, but under the LNER they were beginning to close them.
-One of the first places to lose its passenger service was Stoke Ferry in Norfolk, which saw its last coaches draw into the station in 1930.
-Hadleigh in Suffolk lost its passenger service two years later.
-Closures gathered pace under British Railways, and it is only recently that we have seen a few lines reopened.
+One of the first places to lose its passenger service was Stoke Ferry (on a short branch from Denver) which saw its last coaches draw into the station in 1930.
+Hadleigh (on a branch line from Bentley, a station on the mainline from Ipswich to Manningtree) lost its passenger service two years later.
+Freight services at both stations survived until the middle 1960s.
+Closures gathered pace under British Railways, and it is only recently that we have seen a few lines reopened, though none in East Anglia.
+Norwich station has been unusually fortunate in seeing all its passenger services maintained

 The livery of the locomotives was royal blue, with crimson details, most notably the connecting rods.
 The coaches were of varnished teak until 1918, when it was changed to crimson.
 Although the B12 locomotive now kept on the North Norfolk Railway dates from 1928, after Grouping, the type was already in use in 1923, so it is acceptable to see her in GER colours.
 With the rake of Gresley quad coaches in varnished teak, which the NNR also possesses, the impression of what a GER train looked like makes a grand sight.
 The loco is currently painted in LNER apple green, which is more authentic but less visually striking.